Non-Truthful Position Auctions Are More Robust to Misspecification: Preliminaries

 \section{Preliminaries}

-We study the standard setting of position auctions with~$k$ \emph{positions} ordered by quality and~$n$ \emph{agents} with \emph{unit demand} and \emph{one-dimensional valuations} for the positions.
-Denote by $\rgeqk=\{x\in\R^k\midd x_j>0,\text{$x_{j}\geq x_{j'}$ if $j<j'$}\}$ the set of $k$-dimensional vectors whose entries are positive and non-increasing.
-Given $\beta\in\rgeqk$, which we assume to be common knowledge among the agents, the valuation of a particular agent~$i$ can then be represented by a scalar $v_i\in\R$, such that $\beta_j v_i\geq 0$ is the agent's value for position~$j$.
+We study the standard setting of position auctions with~$k$ \emph{positions} ordered by quality and~$n\geq k$ \emph{bidders} with \emph{unit demand} and \emph{single-dimensional valuations} for the positions.\footnote{The assumption that $n\geq k$ is without loss of generality, as in a setting with $n<k$ bidders the $k-n$ lowest-valued positions would never be assigned by the mechanisms we consider.} Denote by $\rgeqk=\{x\in\R^k\midd x_j>0,\text{$x_{j}\geq x_{j'}$ if $j<j'$}\}$ the set of $k$-dimensional vectors whose entries are positive and non-increasing.
+Given $\beta\in\rgeqk$, which we assume to be common knowledge among the bidders, the valuation of a particular bidder~$i$ can then be represented by a scalar $v_i\in\R$, such that $\beta_j v_i\geq 0$ is the bidder's value for position~$j$.
+We will use the notational convention that $\beta_j=0$ when $j>k$.

-A \emph{mechanism} in this setting receives a profile $b\in\R^n$ of bids from the agents, assigns positions to agents in a one-to-one fashion, and charges each agent a non-negative payment.
-It can be represented by a pair $(g,p)$ of an \emph{allocation rule} $g:\R^n\rightarrow S_n$ and a \emph{payment rule} $p:\R^n\rightarrow\R^n$, such that for each $i\in\{1,\dots,n\}$, $g_i(b)=j$ for $j\in\{1,\dots,k\}$ means that agent~$i$ is assigned position~$j$, and $p_i(b)$ is the payment charged to agent~$i$.
-Allocation rules and mechanisms are called \emph{efficient} if they maximize $\sum_{i=1}^n=\beta_{g_i(b)}v_i$, where we use the convention that $\beta_j=0$ if $j>k$.
-An efficient allocation can be obtained by assigning positions in non-increasing order of agents' valuations.
-We will be concerned exclusively with mechanisms that maximize welfare with respect to the bids, and henceforth denote by $g$ an efficient allocation rule that breaks ties in an arbitrary but consistent manner.
-For a given vector $v\in\R^n$ of values or bids and $i\in\{1,\dots,n\}$, we write $v_{(i)}$ for the $(n-i+1)$st order statistic of $v$, such that $v_{(1)}\geq\dots\geq v_{(n)}$, and use the convention that $v_{(i)}=0$ if~$i>n$.
+A \emph{mechanism} in this setting receives a profile $b\in\R^n$ of bids, assigns positions to bidders in a one-to-one fashion, and charges each bidder a non-negative payment.
+It can be represented by a pair $(g,p)$ of an \emph{allocation rule} $g:\R^n\rightarrow S_n$ and a \emph{payment rule} $p:\R^n\rightarrow\R^n$, such that for each $i\in\{1,\dots,n\}$, $g_i(b)=j$ for $j\in\{1,\dots,k\}$ means that bidder~$i$ is assigned position~$j$ and $p_i(b)$ is the payment charged to bidder~$i$.
+We will be concerned exclusively with mechanisms that assign positions in non-increasing order of bids, and henceforth denote by~$g$ an allocation rule that does so and breaks ties in an arbitrary but consistent manner.
+The role of payments is to incentivize bids resulting in an \emph{efficient assignment}, \ie one where positions are assigned in order of valuations and \emph{social welfare} $\sum_{i=1}^n\beta_{g_i(b)}v_i$ is maximized.